vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 permalink: /foundations/BaseClassesAndSmartPointers
 ---

 To provide robust, thread-safe, high performance memory manangment the VulkanSceneGraph uses intrusive reference counting and block memory allocation.
 The three main classes that provide this functionality are vsg::Object base class, the vsg::ref_ptr<> smart pointer and vsg::Allocator singleton.
 The vsg::Auxilary class and vsg::observer_ptr<> smart pointer provide additional meta data and weak pointer functionality.
+In this section we'll covert the vsg::Object base class and the vsg::ref_ptr<> smart pointer and cover the vsg::Auxiliary, observer_ptr<> and vsg::Allocator in the follow two sections.

 ## Intrusive vs non-instrusive reference counting